-A bachelor’s degree corresponding to 180 ECTS credits from an internationally recognised university.
-The applicant should have a solid background in mathematics, computer science and numerical analysis including the following course work: vector calculus, ordinary differential equations, stochastics and statistics.
+A bachelor’s degree corresponding to 180 ECTS credits.
+The applicant should have a background in mathematics, computer science and numerical analysis including courses in: vector calculus, ordinary differential equations, stochastics and statistics.
 In addition, a basic understanding of partial differential equations and basic experience of a higher programming language is required.

 Specific documents for the master's programme in Computer Simulations for Science and Engineering (COSSE)

-- A correctly certified copy of your transcript of records in original language and translated into English.
+Transcript of records in the original language and translated into English.
 All courses taken must be included.
 Please also provide the university course descriptions from your university study guide or the university website in English.
 Web links will be accepted.

 If you have questions regarding the summary sheet please contact the programme directly.

-The selection is based on the collected evaluation of the following criteria: university, contents of the degree(s), study success, personal letter, references, relevant work experience, publications (including scientific posters, etc.) and knowledge of the English language.
+The selection is based on the collected evaluation of the following criteria: university, contents of the degree(s), study success, personal letter and knowledge of the English language.
 The evaluation scale is 1-75.

-The applicant may receive a lower evaluation score if a filled-in programme specific summary sheet is missing from the application documents.
+The applicant will receive a lower evaluation score if a filled-in programme specific summary sheet is missing from the application documents.